 Come on.
 What happened?
 You used to bring energy and enthusiasm to the table.
 You once loved coming to work and making things happen.

-Ebbs in our life’s work are natural, especially as we grow older.
-The emotional and physical demands of jobs wear down everyone over time.
-Projects can become routine, and boredom can easily set in.
+How we view our careers naturally changes, especially as we grow older.
+The emotional and physical demands of jobs wear us down over time.
+Projects become routine, and boredom easily sets in.

-Eventually, you wonder if your career is over and whether it is time to consider retirement (as if anyone really can afford to do that these days).
+Eventually, you wonder whether it is time to consider retirement (as if anyone really can afford to do so these days).

 The good news is that you can fix it.
-Men and Women of a Certain Age can re-engage their careers and re-discover their passion that once made them an “up and comer.”
+Men and Women of a Certain Age can re-engage their professional mojo and re-discover the passion that once made them an “up-and-comer.”

 Here are 5 ways to feel and stay young at heart in business: